CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review: Experiments

 We can also analyze model performance at a specific confidence threshold, giving rise to ``Precision @ $X\%$ Recall'' measures.
 As shown in \Cref{fig:aupr}, if we threshold the confidence such that the model has $80\%$ recall, then we can analyze the model precision at that threshold.
 Notice that as the recall increases, the precision decreases.
 Consequently Precision @ $90\%$ Recall is less than Precision @ $80\%$ Recall.
 Note having a precision of about $30\%$ at this recall level means that a lawyer would need to read through about $2$ irrelevant clauses for every $1$ relevant clause selected as important by the model.

 We determine whether a highlighted text span matches the ground truth with the Jaccard similarity coefficient.
 With the Jaccard similarity coefficient, we compute the overlap between the highlighted text and the ground truth.
-The Jaccard similarity coefficient is defined as

-where $A$ is the set of words in an annotation, and $B$ is the set of words in an extracted prediction.
+The Jaccard similarity coefficient is defined as $J(A, B) = \frac{|A \cap B|}{|A \cup B|}$, where $A$ is the set of words in an annotation, and $B$ is the set of words in an extracted prediction.
 To get the set of words in a string, we first remove punctuation and make the string lower case, then we separate the string by spaces.
 Note that $0 \leq J(A, B) \leq 1$, with $J(A, B) = 0$ when there is no intersection between $A$ and $B$, and $J(A, A) = 1$ for any non-empty set $A$.
 We use the threshold $0.5 \leq J(A, B)$ for determining matches.
 We found that $0.5$ provides a qualitatively reasonable threshold, as it requires sufficiently high overlap for a span to be counted as a valid match.

 \paragraph{Models.} We evaluate the performance of BERT \citep{Devlin2019BERTPO}, RoBERTa \citep{Liu2019RoBERTaAR}, ALBERT \citep{Lan2020ALBERTAL}, and DeBERTa \citep{He2020DeBERTaDB}.
 BERT is a bidirectional Transformer that set state-of-the-art performance on many NLP tasks.
 RoBERTa improves upon BERT.
 RoBERTa uses the same architecture as BERT, but it was pretrained on an order of magnitude more data ($160$ GB rather than BERT's $16$ GB pretraining corpus).
 ALBERT is similar to RoBERTa, but it uses parameter sharing to reduce its parameter count.
 DeBERTa improves upon RoBERTa by using a disentangled attention mechanism and by using a larger model size.